Animaniacs: Songs Animaniacs featured a lot of musical numbers, mini-musicals, alongside other shorts. These include Yakko's World and the Nations of the World updated in which Yakko sings the names of all countries at the time to the tune of the "Mexican Hat Dance"; various mistakes are present, with various disputed territories included and some countries missing or erroneously named. "Wakko's America" listed all the United States and their capitals to the tune of "Turkey in the Straw". Another song, titled "The Presidents", named every U.S. president at the time to the tune of the "William Tell Overture" (with brief snippets of the tunes "Mademoiselle from Armentieres" and "Dixie"). The song "A Quake, a quake" covered the 1994 Northridge earthquake. Non-educational song parodies were also used, such as "Slippin' on the Ice," a parody of "Singin' in the Rain". Most of the groups of characters had their own theme songs for their segments on the show.

-The Animaniacs theme song, performed by the Warners, won an Emmy Award for best song.
-Ruegger wrote the lyrics, and Stone composed the music for the title sequence.
-Several Animaniacs albums and sing-along VHS tapes were released, including the CDs Animaniacs, Yakko's World, and Animaniacs Variety Pack, and the tapes Animaniacs Sing-Along: Yakko's World and Animaniacs Sing-Along: Mostly in Toon.
+The Animaniacs theme song composed by Richard Stone as the music for the title sequence won an Emmy Award for best song in 1994.
+Several Animaniacs albums and sing-along VHS tapes were released, including the CDs Animaniacs, Yakko's World and Animaniacs Variety Pack, and the tapes Animaniacs Sing-Along: Yakko's World and Animaniacs Sing-Along: Mostly in Toon.

+Songs by Rita the cat were sung by Broadway actress Bernadette Peters.